Huáscar (ironclad): War of the Pacific

 Huáscar participated in the War of the Pacific (1879–1883), initially in the service of Peru.
 Once again under the command of Captain Grau, she became famous for daring harassment raids on Chilean ports and transports.
 As a result, during the opening months of the war, the ground invasion was delayed for almost six months until the Chilean fleet could find and stop Huáscar.

 On 21 May 1879 Huáscar led the lifting of the Chilean blockade of Iquique.
 During the Battle of Iquique, the Chilean captain of the corvette Esmeralda, Arturo Prat, was killed on Huáscars deck.
-After sinking the corvette by repeated ramming, Huáscar rescued the survivors, then continued pursuit of a fleeing enemy ship, the Covadonga.
+After sinking the corvette by repeated ramming, Huáscar rescued the survivors, then continued pursuit of a fleeing enemy ship, the Virgen de Covadonga, a one-time Spanish ship that was captured in the Battle of Papudo in 1865 and incorporated into the Chilean Navy.

 During the next 137 days Huáscar not only evaded confrontation with the enemy fleet, following orders from the Peruvian government, but made the coast insecure for Chilean transport ships.
 Her biggest prize was the Chilean gunned transport Rímac with 260 men of the cavalry regiment "Carabineers of Yungay".
+On 28 August 1879 Huáscar attacked the Chilean corvette Abtao at Antofagasta with a self-propelled Lay torpedo only to have it reverse course; the Huascar was saved when Lieutenant Fermín Diez Canseco jumped overboard to divert the torpedo.

 Determined to secure the supply lines needed for the invasion of Perú, the Chileans committed every possible unit to hunt down Huáscar.
 On 8 October 1879 Huáscar was captured by the Chilean Navy under the command of Galvarino Riveros Cárdenas at the Battle of Angamos, during which Rear Admiral Grau and 32 of her crew of 200 were killed.